keu/docs/astro/airflow-api.md

 - An access token
 - A Deployment URL

-To retrieve an access token, [create a Deployment API key](api-keys.md#create-an-api-key) on Astronomer and follow the instructions in [Request Access Token](api-keys.md#request-access-token).
+To retrieve an access token, [create a Deployment API key](api-keys.md#create-an-api-key) on Astro and follow the instructions in [Request Access Token](api-keys.md#request-access-token).
 Note that you need to refresh that token every time you make a request to the Airflow API.
 To avoid manually doing so, we strongly recommend adding a step that fetches a new access token to any CI/CD pipeline that calls the Airflow API.
 That way, your access token is automatically refreshed every time your CI/CD pipeline needs it.
 For examples of this implementation, see [CI/CD Templates](ci-cd.md#cicd-templates).

 :::info